 The UCSD Genetics Training Program provides advanced courses, discussions and professional interactions for students already enrolled in a UCSD doctoral program.
 Students typically enter through the Biological Science, Biomedical Sciences, or Neurosciences PhD programs, each of which serves a diverse set of research interests.
-Students in appropriate areas of Bioengineering, Bioinformatics & Systems Biology or Public Health Epidemiology are also welcome and are encouraged to apply.
+We also train students in appropriate areas of Bioengineering, Bioinformatics & Systems Biology or Public Health Epidemiology.
+Students from diverse backgrounds and students with disabilities are welcome in each of these entry programs and are encouraged to apply.
+Candidates who need assistance or accommodations in the application/interview process should contact the respective degree program or the UCSD Office for Students with Disabilities.
 As part of their graduate training, students from each entry program conduct laboratory rotations in a variety of laboratories, including laboratories headed by Genetics Training Program Faculty.

 Students who join laboratories affiliated with the Genetics Training Program may be nominated for the Program by their faculty mentors based on academic merit, research performance, and the training relevance of the student's thesis research problem to the Genetics Training Program.
 Nominations and applications are invited from all Program Faculty and First Year Students in each of the major feeder programs through an email call letter shortly after the end of Spring quarter.
 All applications are reviewed by the Steering Committee, which also ranks eligible students for potential support from an institutional training grant from the National Institute for General Medical Sciences.